rbergen/pcbasic/README.md

 >
 > ### Motivation ###
 >
-> PC-BASIC emulates GW-BASIC, a BASIC version that was first released in 1983, and the latest version of which was released in 1988.
+> PC-BASIC emulates GW-BASIC, a BASIC version that was first released in 1983, the latest version of which was released in 1988.
 In that period, harddisk sizes were measured in megabytes, and often fit within two digits.
 A basic version of the MS-DOS operating system fit on a 360KB floppy, and GW-BASIC itself was 59KB in size.
 That is to say: things were simpler then, or at least easier to keep track of.
-GW-BASIC security model (effectively absent) was in line with that.
+GW-BASIC's security model (effectively absent) was in line with that.
+>
 > PC-BASIC provides GW-BASIC programs access to systems of today, running operating systems that are close to 20GB in size and consist of thousands of files.
 In that context, accidental or intential changes to key files are much harder to detect.
 It is for that reason that I added the ability to enable and mount devices in PC-BASIC in such a way that data can be pulled in, but not written out.
 >
 > ### Status ###